The Gadsden Flag History: Don't Tread On Me and the Gadsden Flag Meaning

 The flag takes on a special historical significance at the Battle of Bunker Hill.
 This battle, still celebrated in Boston, is where Colonel William Prescott famously gave the order not to fire “until you see the whites of their eyes.”
 One thing the battle underscored was that the Continental forces were woefully low on ammunition.
 In October of that year, the Continentals learned that two ships filled with weapons and gunpowder were headed for Boston.
 Four ships were commissioned into the Continental Navy, led by Commodore Esek Hopkins, ordered to get those cargo ships as their first mission.

 In addition to sailors, the ships carried marines, enlisted in Philadelphia.
 Their drummers had drums featuring the yellow of the Gadsden Flag with the now well-known snake emblazoned on top.
-It included the words “Don’t Tread On Me” – a now-famous motto with an uncertain origin.
+It included the words “Don’t Tread On Me” –, a now-famous motto that adorns the clothing and accessories of freedom fighters from coast to coast.

 In December of 1775, “An Anonymous Guesser” wrote a letter to the Pennsylvania Journal.
 While the letter is anonymous, most scholars now agree that it was written by Benjamin Franklin.
 This letter suggested, “As I know it is the custom to have some device on the arms of every country, I supposed this may have been intended for the arms of America."